 Create a Windows PowerShell script monitor in SAM

-As described in PowerShell scripting in SAM component monitors, you can use the predefined Windows PowerShell Monitor included in SAM to create custom scripts for templates, and then assign templates to the main Orion server or remote target nodes.
+As described in PowerShell scripting in SAM component monitors, you can use the predefined Windows PowerShell Monitor create custom scripts for templates, and then assign templates to the main Orion server or remote target nodes as application monitors.
 After running a script, SAM processes the script's exit code and text output to display results in the Orion Web Console.

 To create a script with the Windows PowerShell Monitor: